-The England international surpassed Manchester United legend George Best in the all-time goalscoring charts when he netted a hat trick against Bolton at the start of the 2011-12 campaign and Sir Bobby Charlton's club-record haul of 249 goals is firmly within his sights.
-Rooney's free-scoring form earned him a place in the PFA Team of the Season for a third time in 2011-12 but he could not prevent the title heading to city rivals, Manchester City.
+The England international surpassed Manchester United legend George Best in the all-time goalscoring charts when he netted a hat trick against Bolton at the start of the 2011-12 campaign and Sir Bobby Charlton's club-record haul of 249 goals is firmly within his sights, while he is also closing on Gary Lineker's record 49 goals for England.

 Strengths: Powerful and strong on the ball, Rooney's ability to pick a pass, shoot from distance and unselfishly work for the team is unparalleled in world football.
 His passion can never been called into question.

 Weaknesses: He suffers when the red mist descends and has a propensity to lose his cool in key games.
 Sometimes an impetuous customer, prone to easy frustration.

 Career high: His stunning debut hat trick for Manchester United is a strong contender, but it cannot top being named as the best player in the country by his fellow professionals, as he scooped the PFA Players' Player of the Year Award in for the 2009-10 season.